Skip to main content

 The customer has basically complied with his/her obligation to pay if he/she has made the payment on (or before) the due date indicated.

-As a business, you cannot expect the customer's payment to be in your account on the due date.
+As a business, you cannot expect the customer's payment to be in your account on the due date, so any reminder or collection process should not be started until at least a few business days after the due date.

 Due date for debt collection

-Basically, as a business, you can start demanding payment when you realize that the due date has passed.
-The creditor is not allowed to demand payment before the due date.
-However, before a debt collection case starts, a debt collection notice must have been sent, typically from the company itself, the company's debt collection company or the company's lawyer.
+Basically, as a business, you can start collecting your money when you realize that the due date has passed.
+The creditor is not allowed to ask for payment before the due date.
+However, before a debt collection case starts, a debt collection notice must be sent, typically from the company itself, the company's debt collection company or the company's lawyer.

-As there can be a difference between the time the customer pays their invoice and the time you as a company have the money in your account, it is often a good idea to wait at least a few banking days (business days) before you start a reminder or collection process.
+As there can be a difference between when the customer pays their invoice and when you as a company have the money in your account, it's often a good idea to wait at least a few business days before you start a reminder or collection process.

 Read also: